AI Better Than ID by 2030

 Subspecialties Least at Risk

 On the other hand, the three least affected specialties are surgery, emergency medicine, and oncology.
 The first two are chaotic and hands-on, which is unsuitable for current AI.
 However, oncology is almost entirely protocol-driven (in my limited experience).
 Care management, side effects, education, and counseling can all be done by AI instead of an oncology practice.
-Once AI can do the procedures and surgeries, we need orderlies to gurney the patients to the right machine and get them on the table.
-But that is decades in the future.
-Maybe.

 The benign conclusion is that AI will augment rather than replace physicians.

-How AI Will Replace Infectious Diseases Physicians
+AI Will Replace Infectious Diseases Physicians

 As a case study, I asked AI about how at-risk ID physicians are.